gregrholden/electron-game-db/README.md

 # Background

 This app was built as the final project for a graduate course on database technology for Frostburg State University's MS in Applied Computer Science.
 The course asked that we build a database application using a relational database and implement the solution however we wanted.
 I chose a simple CRUD app that would handle manually uploading metadata about video games.
 It uses Electron.js as the app engine and a locally stored SQLite3 database.
-It is not an overly robust or in-depth solution, and not a solution I would build if this were a professional project.
-The focus was more about demonstrating knowledge of SQL within an application than about building a production-grade app and time constraints prevented more robust development and integration with web services or APIs as I would have wanted.

 # Usage